Ludovico Einaudi: Solo releases

 After the multi-media-inspired Time Out in 1988, in 1992 he released Stanze, which he had composed for harp.
 The album was performed by Cecilia Chailly, one of the first musicians to use an electric harp.
 Einaudi released his first solo piano album, Le Onde, in 1996, under BMG.
 The album is based on the novel The Waves by British writer Virginia Woolf, and enjoyed mainstream success, particularly in Italy and the UK.
 His 1999 followup, Eden Roc, was also released on BMG, with shorter pieces.
 For the project he collaborated with the Armenian duduk musician Djivan Gasparyan.

 His next solo piano release, I Giorni (2001), was inspired by his travels in Africa.
 The solo piano track "I Giorni" was featured in a BBC promotion for arts and culture programs, and attracted much interest due to Greg James' airing of the piece on BBC Radio 1 in June 2011.
 James mentioned that he found the piece therapeutic when he was studying at university.
-Due to repeated airings that month, the track entered the UK Singles Chart at #32 on 12 June 2011.
+Due to repeated airings that month, the track entered the UK Singles Chart at No. 32 on 12 June 2011.

 In 2003, Einaudi released the live album La Scala Concert 03.03.03, which was recorded at the famous La Scala opera house in Milan.
 His 2003 album Diario Mali is another collaboration, with Einaudi on piano and Malian musician Ballaké Sissoko on kora.
 In 2004, Einaudi released the album Una Mattina on Decca Records.
 The 2006 album Divenire consists of piano accompanied by orchestra.
 The album also includes the artist's critically acclaimed track "Primavera."
 It was recorded by the Royal Liverpool Philharmonic Orchestra, with Einaudi as the piano master.
 Shortly after its release, Einaudi went on tour to various places in the UK, playing both the music on Divenire and orchestral arrangements of his other works.
 The album topped the iTunes classical chart.

 In October 2009, Nightbook was released.
 The album saw Einaudi take a new direction with his music as he incorporated synthesized sounds alongside his piano.
 The album was conceived and recorded in response to the German painter and sculptor Anselm Kiefer, as well as an exhibit space where Einaudi performed for a gallery opening for Kiefer.
 It was also inspired by the drums and electronics of the Whitetree Project, a performing trio Einaudi formed with Robert and Ronald Lippok of To Rococo Rot, a German electronic group.
 In Italy, the album went Gold with more than 35,000 copies sold.

 Einaudi's album In a Time Lapse was released on 21 January 2013, with US and Canadian supporting tours.
 He also appeared on KCRW in Los Angeles.
 On 17 September 2013, Einaudi performed various songs from In a Time Lapse, together with a new ensemble, at the annual iTunes Festival held at the Roundhouse in London.
 The group intimately rehearsed this performance in the barn of Einaudi's house.
 In March 2016, the world premiere of a new piano concerto, "Domino", took place at the Royal Liverpool Philharmonic Orchestra.